 The GDPR group came together in preparation for the implementation of GDPR.
 Group members shared ideas, best practices, and guidance on: Right to Access, Breach Notification, Right to be Forgotten, Data Portability, Privacy by Design, Data Minimization, Consent, and Data Protection Officers.
 This group is currently redirecting its focus toward Global Privacy.
 Activities of the group may consist of some or all of the following: Listserver for the Community to share and exchange information, Monthly virtual/in-person meetings, Development of white papers on privacy approaches and best practices, and Providing input/recommendations to H-ISAC Board on strategy, priorities etc. regarding global privacy.

-Incident Response Working Group
+IS Incident Response Working Group

 This group will share experiences, tactics, wins, and challenges to evolve our collective incident response capabilities and develop robust, sustainable programs in order to minimize damage from incidents and improve information security practices in our industry.
 Goals include producing a white paper in 2018, sharing best practices across incident detection, response, and analysis disciplines; exploring opportunities of sharing cyber war game and test incident response scenarios; as well as improving efficiency and effectiveness of detect and respond operations by producing measurable, usable outcomes from this working group that members and future members can consume to leapfrog their incident response practices.